Dena Thompson: Release

 In April 2022, the parole board announced that they would consider Thompson’s case for release and publish their decision in May.
 It was revealed that Thompson was already being held in an open prison with day release provisions (either HM Prison Askham Grange in York or HM Prison East Sutton Park in Kent, as these are the only open prisons for women in England).
 Sean McDonald, the officer who led the investigation into Thompson, expressed his concern at her potential release, stating: "I believe she will reoffend, she won’t be able to stop herself.
 She has no remorse but will be the model prisoner and say all the right things.
 Her potential release concerns me and everybody who has been involved with her."

 Richard Thompson, the former husband of Thompson, also stated that he hoped Thompson would stay in prison, saying: "She definitely tried to kill me, and they proved that she murdered her second husband.
 So, she would have been a serial killer if she had been successful.
 And God knows what else she has done."
-He also complained he had not been notified of the parole hearing.
+Richard also complained he had not been notified of the parole hearing.

 On 23 May, it was announced that Thompson's release on parole had been granted and she would be released in early June.
-In a document setting out their decision, the Parole Board stated that they were satisfied from her progress in prison that she was suitable for release, although it was also noted that Thompson had previously been a "deceptive" individual that "could hold grudges" and did not always have "control of her temper".
+In a document setting out their decision, the Parole Board stated that they were satisfied from her progress in prison that she was suitable for release, although it was also noted that Thompson had previously been a "deceptive" individual who "could hold grudges" and did not always have "control of her temper".

+In August 2022 it was reported that Thompson had been seen out shopping having been released.